 8. Refresh Kitchen & Bathrooms

-The kitchen is a crucial area for buyers.
-Update outdated fixtures, repair or replace damaged cabinets, and consider upgrading appliances if needed.
+Update outdated fixtures, and repair or replace damaged tile, counters and cabinets.
+Consider upgrading appliances if needed.
 Clean and repair any issues in the bathrooms.
 Replace outdated fixtures, re-caulk bathtubs and showers, and add fresh towels and accessories.

 9. Update Lighting